 Malaysia Airlines also recently announced changes to its Enrich program that will significantly increase award cost of partner awards.
 Even in the middle of a struggle to rehabilitate its global image, Malaysia Airlines decided to devalue their loyalty program.

 Few frequent flyers felt that the Malaysia Airlines Enrich program offered much value anyway, but Delta’s SkyMiles program at least provided some decent options.

 This is why we were worried when we looked at Japan Airlines Mileage Bank partner award chart and noticed that it now lists award prices separately: one for awards prior to October 1, 2017, and a separate chart for awards after that date.

-Japan Airlines Mileage Bank has been the go-to program for several award bookings for at least the last year, including Emirates first class.
+Japan Airlines Mileage Bank has been the go-to program for several award bookings.
 It would be a huge blow for award travel if the award chart were devalued in the same manner that Delta and Malaysia Airlines changed their redemptions.

 Fortunately, Japan Airlines only made subtle changes to its partner award chart.
 In fact, these changes will have very little impact on those hoping to book with Mileage Bank miles.

 Unlike Japan Airlines’ region-based award chart for flights it operates, their partner award chart is a distance-based award chart.
 The latest changes do not impact economy and premium economy redemptions at all.